The Dragon Ball FighterZ Tutorial Doesn't Suck Anymore (Part 3)

 New Assists

 Perhaps the biggest new feature of Season 3 was the addition of new assists for every character in the game.
 Every character got an alternative assist that is very specific to the moveset of the character, as well as a more universal assist.
 These are displayed as A, B, and C assists.
-A and B are the more specific assists with a standard cooldown and are more specific to the character, which make them both useful and more unique to a team’s chemistry.
+A and B are the more specific assists with a standard cooldown and are more specific to the character, which makes them both useful and unique to a team’s chemistry.
 C assists have a much longer cooldown, however, they are more universal in their usefulness.
 There are a few characters with more unique C assists, but for the most part, they all do the same thing of hitting the opponent multiple times and setting them up for a full combo.
 While it’s a little boring to have every character do the same thing, it also balances out the roster a lot and makes it so there’s no reason for you not to use whatever character you want on your team.

 EX Moves Buffed

 One of the best changes of Season 3 is the reduction of meter cost for EX moves.
-The tutorial demonstrates how the powered up special moves no longer cost as much energy as they once did.
-It’s a simple change that doesn’t require much explanation, but its a great and welcomed change.
+The tutorial demonstrates how the powered-up special moves no longer cost as much energy as they once did.
+It’s a simple change that doesn’t require much explanation, but it’s a great and welcomed change.

 Fuzzy Strikes Removed

 “Fuzzies” are a fighting game term that mostly has to do with the idea of “instant overheads.”
 I just committed a sin by defining a term with another term you may not know.
-Essentially, if a character is crouching and blocking, they are not susceptible to low hits, but can be hit by “overhead” attacks or jumping attacks.
-Big characters tend to take up more space on screen in which they can be hit.
+Essentially, if a character is crouching and blocking, they are not susceptible to low hits but can be hit by “overhead” attacks or jumping attacks.
+Big characters tend to take up more space on the screen in which they can be hit.
 This means that, even if certain characters were crouching, they were still large enough to be hit by a character who was jumping and attacking in an arc that wouldn’t hit a normal-sized or small character.
 It’s a short and limited explanation of the mechanic, so I apologize, but essentially, you can’t do that anymore.
-It was a big problem for big characters at high levels of play, and often had a significant impact on how frequently you saw players choose these taller characters.
+It was a big problem for big characters at high levels of play and often had a significant impact on how frequently you saw players choose these taller characters.
 Hurray for variety.

 Snap-Back Loops Removed

 One of the strongest strategies in the previous versions of DBFZ was a ‘snap-back loop.’
 When you would use the game’s ability to kick one of the opponent’s characters off-screen and force a different character on-screen, that incoming character would come on at the same speed and timing every time and would have a limited ability to respond.
-This would put the person performing the snap in an extremely advantageous position, because they could do mix-ups and force the incoming player to guess how to block a lot of the time.
-It also slowed down the pace of the battle substantially, and made for somewhat boring spectating experiences.
+This would put the person performing the snap in an extremely advantageous position because they could do mix-ups and force the incoming player to guess how to block a lot of the time.
+It also slowed down the pace of the battle substantially and made for somewhat boring spectating experiences.
 The timing of the snap-back has been changed and now the incoming player has control over how immediate or prolonged the period is between entering the screen.

 New Dragon Rush and Vanish Cancels